DataDog/dd-trace-py/docs/installation_quickstart.rst

 :ref:`here<ddtracerun>`.

 To verify the environment configuration for your application run the command ``ddtrace-run --info``.
-This command provides useful information for debugging, ensuring that your environment variable configurations are correctly recognized and that the tracer will be able to connect to the Datadog agent with them.
+This command prints useful information for debugging, ensuring that your environment variable configurations are recognized and that the tracer will be able to connect to the Datadog agent with them.
 Note: ``--info`` only reflects configurations set via environment variables, not those set within code.